monero-project/monero-site/resources/user-guides/How-to-mine-Monero-XMR-without-a-mining-equipment.md

 Note that you will probably have to register an account at selected pool as well.
 The pool will provide you with all the information you need.
-You can save your favourite pools at [this page](https://www.nicehash.com/?p=managepools).
+You can save your favorite pools at [this page](https://www.nicehash.com/?p=managepools).

 ### **Step 4:** Create new order and start mining